swissmanu/mse-thesis/content/content.md

 Unfortunately, one subject could not get the extension prototype running on their machine.
 With the other two subjects left, I was able to verify the first two goals nonetheless.
 None of them used manual print statements during the usability test.
 Additionally, the evaluation of the test sessions revealed ten new usability issues.
 Four of them prevailed for both subjects, hence I classified them as major.
 The complete list of identified usability issues is available in [Appendix @sec:paper-2-supplementary].

-I triaged the feedback from all three subjects and created items in the feature backlog for the upcoming Finalization phase accordingly.
+I triaged the feedback from all three subjects and created items in the feature backlog for the upcoming Distribution phase accordingly.
 With this, the last goal was reached as well.

-## Finalization
+## Distribution

 The last process phase had two overarching goals: